ProjectPythia/landsat-ml-cookbook/README.md

 ### Example Workflows
 Example workflows include:
-- Spectral Clustering - Demonstrating a machine learning approach to cluster pixels of satellite data and comparing cluster results across time.
+- Spectral Clustering - Demonstrating a machine learning approach to cluster pixels of satellite data and comparing cluster results across time

 ## Running the Notebooks
 You can either run the notebook using [Binder](https://mybinder.org/) or on your local machine.